-- If you are placing a newborn child for adoption, you have the right to financial assistance with your reasonable and actual housing, utilities, maternity clothes, food and transportation during the last 90 days of your pregnancy and for 45 days after the surrender of a newborn.
+- If you are placing a newborn child for adoption, you have the right to financial assistance with your reasonable and actual housing, utilities, maternity clothes, food and transportation during the duration of your pregnancy and for 90 days after the birth of the child.
 You may also decline financial assistance.

 - You have the right to see or not see your child before you place him or her for adoption.

 - You have the right to change your mind about the adoption at any time before you sign a surrender form in front of a judge and for 3 days after you sign the surrender form.
 The three day period includes weekends and holidays, but if the third day is a weekend or holiday the last day to revoke is the next business day following the third day.
 There is no right to revoke beyond the 3-day period.
-You cannot sign a surrender before the child is four days old unless the judge says there is good reason to make an exception to this rule.
+The surrender may take place after discharge of the mother from the hospital, or 48 hours after the baby is born, whichever is earlier.

 - You have a right to receive a copy of the surrender form and any other forms you sign.